 Asbestos was used often in the construction of military bases.
 The Lowry Air Force Base in Colorado is one site where veterans could have been exposed to asbestos.
 Veterans are at high risk of developing mesothelioma because of the mineral’s widespread use.

-Colorado has sites around the state that were added to the Environmental Protection Agency’s Superfund List because of various environmental concerns, including a few with asbestos.
+Colorado has sites around the state that were added to the Environmental Protection Agency’s Superfund list because of various environmental concerns, including several asbestos Superfund sites.

 Lowry Landfill was added to the list in 1984 after finding contamination in groundwater, surface water, soils and sediments from a variety of chemicals, including asbestos.
 The property consists of over 500 acres where an estimated 138 gallons of industrial liquid waste was disposed of in addition to various solid waste in unlined pits.
 The EPA and local agencies continue to monitor the remedial response to these improper waste practices.

 The Rocky Mountain Arsenal spans over nearly 27 square miles and is located near the foothills of the Rocky Mountains.
 The site was originally owned by the U.S. Army where they manufactured chemical weapons.
 The site was later leased by various manufacturers who produced pesticides.
 The arsenal was placed on the Superfund list in 1987 after recognizing significant soil and water contamination from the variety of chemicals used and manufactured on the grounds since WWII.
 Monitoring and treatment efforts are still ongoing on an annual basis.